-Cyber security company SentinelOne (NYSE:S) reported Q2 FY2022 results beating Wall St's expectations, with revenue up 121% year on year to $45.7 million.
-SentinelOne made a GAAP loss of $68.1 million, down on its loss of $22.9 million, in the same quarter last year.
+Cyber security company SentinelOne (NYSE:S) announced better-than-expected results in the Q3 FY2022 quarter, with revenue up 128% year on year to $56 million.
+Guidance for next quarter's revenue was surprisingly good, being $60.5 million at the midpoint, 7.01% above what analysts were expecting.
+SentinelOne made a GAAP loss of $68.5 million, down on its loss of $30.1 million, in the same quarter last year.

-Founded in 2013 by serial entrepreneur Tomer Weingarten, SentinelOne (NYSE:S) provides software to help organizations efficiently detect, prevent, and investigate cyber attacks.
+With roots in the Israeli cyber intelligence community, SentinelOne (NYSE:S) provides software to help organizations efficiently detect, prevent, and investigate cyber attacks.

 Cyber attacks are costly for organizations, as they lead to the loss of sensitive information, destruction of assets, and a diminished brand image.
 While organizations invest in tools and devices to prevent cyber threats, they still get breached due to their reliance on old security solutions that are slow, don't scale, don't talk to each other and are often unable to keep up with the new threats.